PRIDE-R/project-tagger/README.md

 ```

 We obtain an accuracy of **0.75**.
 The improvement is actually
-in better predicting the `biological` and metaproteomics classes a bit.
+in better predicting the `biological` and `technical` classes a bit.

 |                         &nbsp;                          |  Biological  |  Biomedical  |  Cardiovascular  |  Chromosome-centric Human Proteome Project (C-HPP)  |  Human Proteome Project  |  Metaproteomics  |  PRIME-XS Project  |  Technical  |